pepkit/pepspec/docs/specification.md

 Organizing and annotating sample data is an important task in data-intensive bioinformatics, but each dataset is typically annotated uniquely.
 Furthermore, data processing tools typically expect a unique format for sample annotation.
 There is no standard way to represent metadata that spans projects and tools.
 This restricts the portability and reusability of annotated datasets and software that processes them.

 *Portable Encapsulated Projects* (*PEP* for short) seeks to make datasets and related software more portable and reusable by specifying a metadata structure.
-PEPs are typically data-intensive bioinformatics projects with many samples (which could be individual experiments, organisms, cell lines, *etc.*).
-However, the concepts are generic and could be applied to any collection of metadata represented in tabular form.
-The PEP specification also provides features that make metadata more portable across both computing environments and processing tools.
+PEPs can be made from any collection of metadata represented in tabular form and are typically data-intensive bioinformatics projects with many samples, such as individual experiments, organisms, or cell lines.
+In addition to standardization, PEPs also have other features that make metadata more portable across both computing environments and processing tools.

-## Terminology and components of a PEP
+## Definitions of terms and components of a PEP

-In PEP parlance, **a *project* is a collection of metadata that annotates a set of samples.** A **sample** is loosely defined as a unit that can be collected into a project and usually corresponds to one or more data files.
-The **PEP specification** is a way to organize project and sample *meta*data in files, and a **PEP** is a project that follows the specification.
+- **Project**: a collection of metadata that annotates a set of samples.
+- **Sample**: loosely defined; a unit that can be collected into a project, usually with one or more data files.
+- **PEP specification**: the a way to organize project and sample *meta*data in files using a `yaml` + `tsv` format.
+- **PEP**: a project that follows the PEP specification.

 The PEP specification divides metadata into two components: sample metadata, which can vary by sample, and project metadata, which applies to all samples.
 These two components are stored in separate files.
 A complete PEP consists of up to 3 files:

 - **Project config file** - REQUIRED. a `yaml` file containing project-level metadata
 - **Sample table** - RECOMMENDED. a `csv` file of sample metadata, with 1 row per sample